Restoration and Landscape Works at Trinity Green Park

 • Using bushland‑style planting, particularly on slopes, to prevent erosion and improve stability

-While this places some limits on the types of landscaping and infrastructure that can be installed, the City is committed to making Trinity Park as safe, attractive and enjoyable as possible for the community.
+While this places some limits on the types of landscaping and infrastructure that can be installed, the City is committed to making Trinity Green Park as safe, attractive and enjoyable as possible for the community.